 Want to start making sourdough bread?
 I decided to compile this sourdough digest to help people understand the basics of sourdough.
 Many people these days are spending more time at home and looking for something new to do.
 There are countless of instagram and facebook pictures displaying people's wonderful overflowing starter.
 A few months ago, during Covid lockdown, you could not get any bread flour at the grocery stores and all bread making supplies on Amazon were back-ordered.
 Everyone seemed to be taking up sourdough bread making during the pandemic.

 Making sourdough bread is very rewarding but can be somewhat daunting.
 However, with an understanding of the basics of sourdough, it will be a less intimidating.
-I started my sourdough adventure more out of a need rather than a desire after being diagnosed with pre-diabetes in 2018.
+I started my sourdough adventure more out of a need rather than a desire after being diagnosed with pre-diabetes.
 After doing extensive research, I was hooked because of what I learned as well as seeing results in my family and friends with health challenges.
 Many of my sourdough recipes incorporate both ingredients and techniques that maximizes nutrition and minimizes gluten and carb. to make the end product healthier.
 I have organized this page to hopefully give you a comprehensive overview of the basics of sourdough.

 What is sourdough?